Useful Web Design Terminologies

 Application Programming Interface provides a set of routines, protocols, and tools for building software applications.

-A Content Management System separates the content of a website from its code, allowing non-technical users to update, approve and post content.
+A Content Management System separates a website's content from its code, allowing non-technical users to update, approve and post content.

-Content strategy is the art of bringing the right content to the right person and the right place at the right time and in the right context.
+Content strategy is the art of bringing the right content to the right person and place at the right time and context.

 Cascading Style Sheets are used to define the look and feel of a website outside of the actual content of the web page.
 Simplifying a site’s HTML files will increase search engine rankings and enable you to change the style of a site by altering just one file.